Chicken Korma vs. Tikka Masala: What Makes Them Different?

 Therefore, chicken korma and chicken tikka masala are both creamy and tasty.
 The main difference is that the latter is spicier thanks to garam masala, while the former has an earthy and nutty taste.

-Sauce vs. dry masala
+Sauce vs. Dry Masala

-If you’re in the market, you may have encountered two types of Chicken Korma and Tikka masalas; sauce and dry masala.
-Here are some of the best dry masalas and sauces you’ll find.
+If you’re in the market, you may have encountered two types of chicken korma and chicken tikka masalas: sauce and dry masala.

 Dry Korma Masala